Etiology of acute gastritis

 Lymphocytic gastritis is an extremely rare disease of unclear genesis.
-It is mentioned in connection with celiac disease in children, but also in the context of an infection with Helicobacter pylori.
+It is mentioned in connection with celiac disease in children, but also in the context of an infection with HP.
 In these cases, lymphocytic gastritis may either be healed with HP eradication therapy or an appropriate gluten-free diet.

 The so-called giant fold gastritis or Ménétrier disease (Morbus Ménétrier) is considered to be a complication of lymphocytic gastritis.
 There is also the possibility of degenerative malignancies which is why annual follow-up endoscopies are recommended.
 Severe forms of progression with dysplasia may necessitate a gastrectomy.

 Giant fold gastritis: Ménétrier disease (Morbus Ménétrier)